ShivamMehla/Project-Jarvis/README.md

 # JARVIS

-A person AI assistant that I will keep improving throughout college as I learn new concepts.
+A personal AI assistant that I will keep improving throughout college as I learn new concepts.

 Current Goal:
 - Complete CS50